exakat/exakat/docs/Rules.rst

 #######################

-The variadic operartor is now available inside arrays.
+The variadic operator is now available inside arrays.
 Until PHP 7.4, it is not possible to use the variadic operator, or ``...`` inside arrays.

 The workaround is to use `array_merge() <https://www.php.net/array_merge>`_, after checking that arrays are not empty.